fatimahthusain/Fatimahthusain.github.io/index.md

 - Conducted seminars and hands-on workshops

 ### Automotive Lab Intern – National Institute of Electronics (2021)
 - Designed BLDC motor controller for EV applications
+- Used Proteus 8 for circuit design and Arduino microcontroller for programming

 ---